 Debt is good

-Readers here know that I am a big believer that a leveraged mortgage is my secret weapon to building wealth.
+Readers here know that I am a big believer that a leveraged mortgage is the secret reason investing in real estate is amazing.

 So what gives?
 Having a mortgage is good?
 Owning a house is bad?
 What’s this guy talking about?!

 So is a home an investment or not?

 In my area, the smallest and cheapest house I could find sells for $650,000, but it’s a townhouse so I’d have to pay HOA fees on top of all the additional expenses.
 (A small detached house goes for at least $900K)

 Or I could rent the same house for $2400/month which includes HOA fees, insurance and taxes.
 (I won’t count utilities and maintenance for simplicity.)